joshmclynn/soil-and-plant-area-calculator/README.md

   * [Regex101](https://regex101.com/) Testing regex
 ## Testing
 ### Manual Testing
+  * Test 1
       * Implementation: To ensure the user can easily navigate the site and doesnt hit any dead ends
-    Test: The test will involve systematically navigating through the application with the intention of getting lost.
+      * Test: The test will involve systematically navigating through the application with the intention of getting lost.
-    Result: Each aspect of the application was checked with sufficient exit points at each natural break.
+      * Result: Each aspect of the application was checked with sufficient exit points at each natural break.
-    Verdict: This test passed and no amendments were required.
+      * Verdict: This test passed and no amendments were required.
+  * Test 2
       * Implementation: Trying random inputs into user input points to ensure the application doesnt crash.
-    Test: Systematically attempting various incorrect inputs in all user input entry points
+      * Test: Systematically attempting various incorrect inputs in all user input entry points
-    Result: At no point was the application broken
+      * Result: At no point was the application broken
-    Verdict: This test passed and no changes were made
+      * Verdict: This test passed and no changes were made
+  * Test 3
       * Implementation: To attempt to add incorrect inputs to the orders section
-    Test: Attempt large orders
+      * Test: Attempt large orders
-    Result: No amount tested in volume returned a number which would break the application
+      * Result: No amount tested in volume returned a number which would break the application
-    Verdict: This test passed and no changes were made
+      * Verdict: This test passed and no changes were made
 ### Bugs/Fixes
+  * Bug 1
       * Problem: When giving the user the option to change from a bulk-bag to a 100l bag the price of a bulkbag would be carried over.
-    Cause: If statement targetting wrong aspect
+      * Cause: If statement targetting wrong aspect
-    Resolution: change if statement to focus on the numerical value of the target
+      * Resolution: change if statement to focus on the numerical value of the target
+  * Bug 2
       * Problem: User entering a value smaller than 1 when calculating soil amount needed
-    Cause: converting to an int rather than a float
+      * Cause: converting to an int rather than a float
-    Resolution: change to float(mystring etc)
+      * Resolution: change to float(mystring etc)
+  * Bug 3
       * Problem: General crashes involving connecting to googlesheets
-    Cause: Incorrect spelling
+      * Cause: Incorrect spelling
-    Resolution: Thorough checking of code to ensure all entries were correctly spelt.
+      * Resolution: Thorough checking of code to ensure all entries were correctly spelt.
 ### Validations
   * I used [Pep8 online](http://pep8online.com/) to validate my code, not warnings.
 ![Pep8](/docs/pep8.PNG "Screenshot from pep8")